 7. Please try to submit your best single that you would like us to feature.
 You are welcome to send us up to 3 singles for us to assess, however, we won’t go over an entire album.
 By sending us more than one music track, you allow our music director, Recca to make a decision on which single to feature on our podcast.

 8. If you are not an indie band or artist (as determined by our music director), we still welcome your music submissions.
 However, this would mean that we wouldn’t be labeling your track as a “Indie Discovery”; instead it would be titled to your music submission (ex.
 J-Rock Extra, Anime Extra, etc…).

-9. We will provide a link to your group’s website (or social networking links) on our own website, under the page that outlines all the music featured on our episode (in the section of Past Episodes and in the page of the year that the episode is released), after the episode has become publicly released.
-It would be helpful if those links become indicated in your email to our music director, Jordan.
+9. We will provide a link to your group’s website (or social networking links) on our own website, under the page that outlines all the music featured on our episode, after the episode has become publicly released.
+It would be helpful if those links become indicated in your email to our music director, Recca.

 10. We welcome submissions from groups or members from all over the world.
 We have a strict policy to not discriminate based on your groups’ or individual location, race, nationality or ethnicity.
 Everyone will get equal consideration with their music submission and will be assessed by the criteria outlined above.

-11. If you are submitting music outside of the Japanese music genre, we ask that you contact our sales manager, Recca at firstname.lastname@example.org for information on how we can advertise your music/band onto our podcast (regardless of the genre of music your focused on).
+11. If you are submitting music outside of the Japanese music genre, we ask that you also contact Recca at email@example.com for information on how we can advertise your music/band onto our podcast (regardless of the genre of music your focused on).